Weed Killer Found In Kids At Higher Levels Than Parents

 SACRAMENTO (CBS13) — As the EPA decides whether to re-approve the weed-killing ingredient in Roundup for another 15 years, a new report finds 90% of the families tested have that chemical in their bodies, and most kids had much more than their parents.

+CEH used an independent lab to test a dozen parent-child pairs who all reported consciously trying to avoid pesticide exposure.

+The lab found nine of the children had higher concentrations of the weed killer in their body than their parents.
+Half of the children had twice the amount of glyphosate in their body as their parents, and one had nearly 100 times more weed killer in their body.

-This is not the first report to find the weed killer in people’s bodies, but it is the first to compare the amount in kids to their parents.
+It was not the first bio-monitoring study to find the weed killer in people’s bodies, but it was the first to compare the amount in kids to their parents.

-Sue Chaing is the Pollution Prevention Director at the CEH.
-To say she takes her work home may be an understatement.
-Chaing is careful about the food her son Gabe eats and takes precautions, eating more organic food and cereal whenever they can.

-She recently worked on a CEH study that found the Roundup chemical glyphosate in nearly 70% of oat-based food items on school menus.
-So when CEH decided to test parents and children for the weed killer inside their bodies, Chaing and her son volunteered.
+Sue Chaing, the Pollution Prevention Director at the CEH, also participated in the study.
+She recently worked on a different CEH report that found the Roundup chemical glyphosate in nearly 70% of oat-based food items on school menus.

+“Because I work on this issue, I was not necessarily surprised (by the bio-monitoring results), but I’m definitely concerned and disturbed,” Chaing said.

+Chaing says she is careful about the food her son Gabe eats and chooses organic food and cereal whenever they can.
+However, despite her best efforts, the lab found the weed-killing chemical used in Monsanto’s Roundup in Gabe’s body at much higher levels than his mom.

 READ: Water Board To Test Soil In Ripon For Potentially Hazardous Chemical Vapor